State University of New York at Canton: Campus

 Cook Hall is home to the School of Science, Health and Criminal Justice.
-The facility includes mortuary science facilities, science labs, and nursing facilities.
+The facility includes mortuary science facilities, science labs, and the Early Childhood classrooms.
 In 2012, a fire damaged part of the Cook Hall.
 In 2003 the university opened the 12000 sqft Newell Veterinary Technology Center.
 The building houses SUNY Canton's veterinary science programs and includes veterinary labs, classroom and conference space.
-The SUNY Canton Canino School of Engineering and Technology is located inside the Nevaldine Technology Center In addition to the engineering technology and information technology programs, the facility also includes space for SUNY's automotive, powersports, building trades, heating and plumbing, and air conditioning programs.
+The SUNY Canton Canino School of Engineering and Technology is located inside the Nevaldine Technology Center In addition to the engineering technology and information technology programs, the facility also includes space for the automotive, building trades, and HVAC programs.

 MacArthur Hall, formerly known as the Faculty Office Building, is located near the center of campus and is connected to many of the other academic buildings on campus.
-It was named after President Emeritus Earl W. MacArthur The School of Business & Liberal Arts is located inside the building as well as many of the administrative offices.
-The building also includes one of the various on-campus dining options, a deli and coffee shop.
+It was named after President Emeritus Earl W. MacArthur The School of Business & Liberal Arts is located inside the building as well as many of the faculty and administrative offices.
+The building also includes one of the various on-campus dining options, Roos Court.

-The Miller Campus Center is the heart of the SUNY campus.
-The $12 million center opened in 2002, replacing the Kingston Theatre which suffered extensive fire damage in 1997.

-The Miller Campus Center contains student activity offices, conference spaces study and relaxation areas lounge space the SUNY Campus Bookstore, on-campus post office, Health Center, dining center, and a gym for student recreational and intramural activities.
+The Richard W. Miller Campus Center is the heart of the SUNY campus.
+The $12 million building opened in 2002, replacing the Kingston Theatre which suffered extensive fire damage in 1997.
+The Miller Campus Center contains student activity offices, conference spaces study and relaxation areas lounge space the Campus Center Store, on-campus post office, Health Center, dining center, and a gym for student recreational and intramural activities.

 Southworth Library is the academic library for SUNY Canton.
 It houses college archives, a coffee shop known as the Cyber Cafe, the university's print and digital media collections for use by students for research and recreation.
 The collection includes over 65,000 volumes, 300 periodical subscriptions and 1,500 video and audio recordings.
 Students also have access to over 25 electronic information research databases.